Configure federated access for tenant administrators

 Rotate a federation provider secret

-If you have set up Microsoft Azure or AD FS as a federation provider, you must create and use a new client secret before the old one expires.
+If you have set up Microsoft Azure AD or AD FS as a federation provider, you must create and use a new client secret before the old one expires.
 If the client secret is stored in an ESV, you can rotate it by creating a new secret version.

 For your development, staging, or production environment: